Information for staff, including academics and researchers, and students about how to claim for incurred expenses

 There are two ways to submit a claim:

-Most claims should be submitted via SAP Concur eExpenses and further details are outlined below showing the action you need to take when you first access the system (Your profile in eExpenses) and how to make a claim using it (Claiming via eExpenses).
-SAP Concur eExpenses can be accessed via the link in the right hand menu.
+Most claims should be submitted via SAP Concur eExpenses and further details are outlined below showing the action you need to take when you first access the system (Your profile in eExpenses) and how to make a claim using it (Claiming via eExpenses). eExpenses can be accessed via the link in the right hand menu.
 Log in with your Single Sign On (SSO) user name and password (for example abcd1234@OX.AC.UK).

 Staff and postgraduate students: set up in the system when they join the University

 Before you make your first claim, you need to set up your profile within SAP Concur eExpenses, logging in via the link in the right hand menu using your SSO credentials (for example abcd1234@OX.AC.UK).
 This has to be done via the web browser, rather than the mobile app.
-(Information on supported browsers is available in Section 9 of SAP Concur Supported Configurations document.)

 The following items need maintaining: